akshay1dhingra/cryptocurrency-cli-app/blog.md

 01/31/18

 LOG: I was successfully able to add the new SSH key for my work computer and loaded it into my github account.

+LOG: I figured out why BASH was not printing out my 'puts' list immediately.
+BASH uses unix commands and when BASH is used on windows, it inherits the unix behavior of buffering strings internally and writing the output in bigger chunks.
+This was solved by adding 'STDOUT.sync = true' in my '.call' method before the command line hits the chunk of strings.
+When sync mode is true, all output is immediately flushed to the underlying operating system and is not buffered internally.